1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.03(a)(2) Enrollment trends of the University

-1.03(a)(3) Number of chapters currently active and average number of members in each chapter.
-Must demonstrate need for additional chapters due to current chapter overload and interest from students.
+1.03(a)(3) Number of active chapters and average number of members in each chapter.
+Must demonstrate need for additional chapters due to current chapter overload and/or interest from students.

 1.03(b) If the decision on the Criteria for Expansion is positive by the four initial reviewing persons, the Vice President for Student Affairs and the President of the University are then petitioned for approval for the next steps to proceed.

 1.03(c) Upon receiving official approval from the Vice President for Student Affairs, the petitioning Council must pass the proposal for expansion by a two-thirds vote.
-If expansion is approved, the Council must abide by their Council expansion policies, with supervision of their Advisor and the Executive Director of Student Life.
+If expansion is approved, the Council must abide by their Council expansion policies, with supervision of their Council Advisor.

 1.03(d)(1) National Constitution and Bylaws